Richard W. Siegel

 Dr. Siegel has been a visiting professor in Germany, Israel, India, Switzerland, Japan and China, and has been active in local, national, and international professional organizations.
 He was a member (2003-09) of the Nanotechnology Technical Advisory Group of the US President’s Council of Advisors on Science and Technology.
 He chaired the World Technology Evaluation Center worldwide study of nanostructure science and technology (1996-98) for the US government that led in 2001 to the US National Nanotechnology Initiative, was chairman of the Long-Range Planning Committee and a Councillor of the Materials Research Society, and is a past chairman (1992-96) of the International Committee on Nanostructured Materials.
 Siegel earlier served on the US National Materials Advisory Board Committee on Materials with Sub-Micron Sized Microstructures and was co-chairman of the Study Panel on Clusters and Cluster-Assembled Materials for the US Department of Energy.
 He has been active in community service as well.
 From 1983 to 1991 he served on the Governing and Executive Boards of the two-county wide DuPage/West Cook Regional Special Education Association in Illinois and also as an elected member of the Hinsdale Township High School District 86 Board of Education, serving from 1987 to 1991 as President of the Board.

-Active in materials research for over 50 years, Siegel has studied the properties of defects in metals, atomic diffusion, and the synthesis, processing, characterization, properties, and applications of nanostructured ceramics, metals, composites, and biomaterials.
+Active in materials research for over 50 years, Siegel studied the properties of defects in metals, atomic diffusion, and the synthesis, processing, characterization, properties, and applications of nanostructured ceramics, metals, composites, and biomaterials.
 Dr. Siegel’s research activities have garnered over $60 million in funding from federal, state, industry, and private sponsors.
-He has authored or co-authored more than 300 articles and patents (21 issued in the US), edited ten books, presented more than 500 invited lectures worldwide on these subjects, and founded and led Rensselaer’s Molecularium® Project (2001-present), serving as Executive Producer of its award-winning educational media.
-Dr. Siegel’s work is highly cited with more than 19,000 citations and an h-index of 71 as of June 2021; he was listed in ScienceWatch as the fourth-most highly cited author worldwide in materials science during 1990-94 and among the top 100 (0.02%) during 2000-10.
+He has authored or co-authored more than 300 articles and patents (21 issued in the US), edited ten books, presented more than 500 invited lectures worldwide on these subjects, and founded and led (2001-21) Rensselaer’s Molecularium® Project, serving as Executive Producer of its award-winning educational media.
+Dr. Siegel’s work is highly cited with almost 20,000 citations and an h-index of 71 as of January 2022; he was listed in ScienceWatch as the fourth-most highly cited author worldwide in materials science during 1990-94 and among the top 100 (0.02%) during 2000-10.
 He was a founding Editor of Nanostructured Materials, an associate editor of Materials Letters for 25 years, and a member of the Editorial Boards of the Journal of Nanoscience and Nanotechnology and the Journal of Metastable and Nanocrystalline Materials.
 Siegel is a founder and Director of Nanophase Technologies Corporation, a publicly held manufacturing company started in 1989; his early work with them was recognized by a 1991 US Federal Laboratory Consortium Award for Excellence in Technology Transfer.
 In 1992 he was made an Honorary Member of the Materials Research Society of India "in recognition of his outstanding contributions to the field of Materials Science and Engineering" and in 1993 he was made an Honorary Member of the Materials Research Society of Japan.
 In 1994, Dr. Siegel was named a recipient of an Alexander von Humboldt Foundation Senior Research Award in Germany in recognition of his research and teaching accomplishments.
 He presented the 1996 D.K.C.
 MacDonald Lecture in Canada.
 In 2001, Dr. Siegel was named a RIKEN Eminent Scientist in Japan, and in 2003 in Germany he received a Deutsche Bank Prize “Pioneer of Nanotechnology – Nanomaterials”.
 Dr. Siegel was named a Fellow of the Materials Research Society in 2010, the American Institute of Medical and Biological Engineering in 2015, and the National Academy of Inventors in 2017.

 - Shrivastava, S., Nuffer, J. H., Siegel, R. W., and Dordick, J. S., “Position-specific Chemical Modification and Quantitative Proteomics Disclose Protein Orientation Adsorbed on Silica Nanoparticles”, Nano Letters 12, 1583-1587 (2012)